Writing MD

 In addition to standard Markdown-to-HTML conversion, Robindoc automatically handles the following:

-Components Usage
+JSX Components

 All custom components should be passed to the page manually via props.
 This means that components do not need to be imported inside Markdown files.
 This approach provides maximum flexibility for all of Robindoc's features.